The Most Common and Least Common Birthdays and Zodiac Signs

-But from available evidence about the most common birth months and birthdays we can figure that the most common zodiac Sun signs are Virgo, governing those born around August 20 until September 21, and Libra, for those born in the last week of September and first three weeks of October.
+But from available evidence we can figure that the most common zodiac Sun signs are Virgo, governing those born around August 20 until September 21, and Libra, for those born in the last week of September and first three weeks of October.

 If you have plenty of Leo, Cancer, and Scorpio friends, that is natural, because they were born in one of the four most popular birth months.
 Those born in the first three weeks of July are Cancers; late July and early August children are Leos.
 Those born in the first weeks of October are Librans, and those born in the last ten days of October are Scorpios.

 Working backward from this information we see that late-summer early-fall birthday people were conceived in late fall to mid-winter, with conceptions peaking around Christmas and New Year's Day.
 An online claim that Scorpio (October-November) is the most common zodiac sign, followed by Virgo and then Gemini, gives no source for that information.
 But as Valentine's Day, February 14, has been inflated into a major U.S. holiday, there are more November births, peaking on the days November 1, 7, 19, 20 and 21.
 The millennial generation seems to include a larger percentage of Scorpios.